Job Application Letter Format and Writing Tips

 It can be a single paragraph, or you can break it up into a couple of paragraphs.
 If the section gets lengthy, you may use bullet points to break up the text.
 Remember, you are interpreting your resume, not repeating it.

 Mention specifically how your qualifications match the job you are applying for.
 In this portion of the letter, make your case for your candidacy.
-It can be helpful to spend some time researching the company — when you know a lot about the company, it helps you make an informed and persuasive argument for your candidacy.
+It can be helpful to spend some time researching the company — this knowledge and insight helps you make an informed and persuasive argument for your candidacy.

 Use specific examples whenever possible.
 For example, if you say that you have lots of experience working successfully on team projects, provide an example of a time you worked in a group and achieved success.